Plaza de Armas, Cuzco

 Height lost: 302m/991ft

-The descent is steep but not difficult.
-Just follow the trail on the left side of the valley to the valley floor and the next designated campsite at Pacamayo (3,600m/11,811ft).
+The descent is steep, but manageable.
+Follow the trail along the left side of the valley, leading you down to the valley floor and our next campsite at Pacamayo (3,600m/11,811ft).

 Camp for the evening.